olcf/olcf-user-docs/systems/frontier_user_guide.rst

         exit 1
     fi

+    # If you intend to use `rocprof`, you also need to send the ROCm profiling library.
+    #sbcast -pf ${ROCM_PATH}/hsa-amd-aqlprofile/lib/libhsa-amd-aqlprofile64.so /mnt/bb/$USER/${exe}_libs/libhsa-amd-aqlprofile64.so
+    #if [ ! "$?" == "0" ]; then
+        # CHECK EXIT CODE.
+When SBCAST fails, it may leave partial files on the compute nodes, and if you continue to launch srun,
+        # your application may pick up partially complete shared library files, which would give you confusing errors.
+        #echo "SBCAST failed!"
+        #exit 1
+    #fi

     # Some applications may expect a generic name of certain libraries (ie, `libamdhip64.so` instead of `libamdhip64.so.5`)
     # You may need to use an `srun` line like this to add sym-links on each node
     # The 2 most common cases are `libhsa-runtime64.so` and `libamdhip64.so`